LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 foresee this solution being much worse than `select_related`.

-TL;DR: Monitor and analyze your production queries and `prefetch_related` can be a great solution if you can keep the number of queries small.
+TL;DR: Monitor and analyze your production queries and `prefetch_related` can be a great solution if you can keep the number of queries and the page size small.